National statements

 About us

-In this section, learn more about the role and values of the Alzheimer Society of Canada, including our history of supporting Canadians living with dementia, the impact we are making today and our vision for the future.
+Learn more about the role and values of the Alzheimer Society of Canada, including our history of supporting people affected by dementia in Canada, the impact we are making today and our vision for the future.

 Learn more